RundownRhino/aw-watcher-mpv-sender/README.md

 1. Install [aw-watcher-mpv-logger](https://github.com/RundownRhino/aw-watcher-mpv-logger) by following the installation instructions there.
 2. Download `aw-watcher-mpv-sender` by following [the instructions above](#installation).
 3. Put the watcher into your ActivityWatch installation alongside the other watchers.
 If the path to aw-qt is `C:\Program Files\ActivityWatch\aw-qt.exe`, the path to the watcher's executable should be `I:\Program Files\ActivityWatch\aw-watcher-mpv\aw-watcher-mpv.exe`.
 4. Restart ActivityWatch, and on right-clicking the tray icon you should see `aw-watcher-mpv` appear in modules, where you can start it.
-On the first launch, it should fail immediately due to a lack of config.
+On the first launch, it should fail immediately due to a lack of config (which will look to you like its entry in Modules not staying checkmarked).
 5. In the [AW Config directory](https://docs.activitywatch.net/en/latest/directories.html#config), find the automatically created file `aw-watcher-mpv\aw-watcher-mpv.toml`.
 In it, you need to specify the folder `mpv-logger` is configured to log into; by default `<mpv root>/mpv_history`.
 For example:
 ```toml
 log_folder = "C:/Program Files/mpv/mpv-history"